tsuku-dev/tsuku/docs/DESIGN-homebrew-builder.md

 This phasing allows validating the LLM infrastructure on the simpler bottle case before tackling source builds.

+### Builder Scope Boundary

+`--from=homebrew:<formula>` generates recipes using **Homebrew as the sole source**.
+The builder does not cross-reference other sources (GitHub releases, PyPI, etc.) even if they might be more efficient for certain platforms.

+**Example**: jq has pre-built Linux binaries on GitHub releases but requires Homebrew bottles (or source build) on macOS.
+The Homebrew builder will use Homebrew's approach for both platforms, not GitHub releases for Linux.

+**Rationale**: Mixing sources adds complexity (cross-builder knowledge, per-platform heuristics).
+Each builder has a single responsibility.

+**Alternatives for users wanting optimized cross-platform recipes**:
+- Use `--from=github:<repo>` for tools with good GitHub releases
+- Create custom recipes that use different actions per platform
+- Future: a "smart" orchestrator that picks the best source per platform

 ### Platform Strategy

 Generated recipes are **platform-agnostic**.
 The `homebrew_bottle` action handles platform detection at runtime: